Quick Start¶

 You can also create architecture files (.amd) that describe the internal structure, components, data models, and interfaces.
 If you skip them, the LLM infers the architecture during audit.
 But if you know what shape your system should take, writing one upfront gives the LLM less room to improvise.

-An AMD file links back to its spec via @spec and breaks the system down into concrete pieces.
+An AMD file links back to its spec via spec in its frontmatter and breaks the system down into concrete pieces.
 Here's a template:

 # Architecture: My Feature